I. Data, Data, Data

-We invite you to submit a boaster for HCIC 2012.
-A "Boaster" is an eight page or less paper.
+We invite you to submit a boaster for HCIC 2013.
+A "boaster" is an eight page or less paper.
 Boasters will be posted in their entirety at the HCIC web site, but only abstracts will be distributed at the conference.
-At the opening session of the meeting, all Boaster presenters will be asked to stand, announce their names and read the title and a 50 words abstract of their boasters or give a 2 minute overview.
+At the opening session of the meeting, all Boaster presenters will be asked to stand, announce their names and provide an overview of their boaster in 45 seconds.
 This procedure provides a valuable way of getting smaller papers and new authors - especially graduate students - to attend the conference and to interact with the attendees.
 Historically, we find that the resulting interactions have been beneficial for all concerned.

 - A cover page with: